Sunday, February 1, 2026

 Why would they?

+I do not need to dominate a conversation.
 I only want to feel that my voice has a place at the table.

-It wasn’t until I moved to Arizona that something loosened.
-Perhaps there is truth in the advantage of being the “new kid in town.”
-For reasons I still don’t fully understand, I began receiving attention.
+It wasn't until I moved to Arizona that something began to loosen.
+Perhaps there is truth in the advantage of being the 'new kid in town.'
+For reasons I still don't fully understand, I began receiving attention.
+Acceptance.
+I wasn't accustomed to it.
+I often wondered what they saw in me, because I certainly didn't see it in myself.

 I even attracted a girlfriend now and then.